What led us to redesign?

 Aligning with teams to scale campaign impact:

-The project started with broad scope and inconsistent definitions of success across stakeholders.
-Product, marketing, and merchandising each had different of what "redesign" meant.
+The project started with a broad scope and inconsistent definitions of success across stakeholders.
+Product, marketing, and merchandising each had different meanings of what "redesign" meant.

-I led a design workshop and design reviews to align on shared north star and defined measurable success criteria tied to engagement, demand, and operational efficiency.
-Partnering with marketing and analytics helped us narrowing scope and focusing the work on improving relevance at scale.
+I led a design workshop and design reviews to align on a shared north star and defined a measurable success criteria tied to engagement, demand, and operational efficiency.
+Partnering with marketing and analytics helped us narrow the scope and focus the work on improving relevance at scale.

 2.